Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

-As this linear program is amenable to efficient numerical solution, we are able to perform extensive numerical experiments based on real-world data pertaining to the French electricity system.
+As the emerging linear programs are amenable to efficient numerical solution, we are able to perform extensive numerical experiments based on real-world data pertaining to the French electricity system.
 We define the~\emph{value of vehicle-to-grid} as the profit from selling primary frequency regulation relative to a baseline scenario in which the vehicle owner does not offer grid services.
-The main practical contribution of this paper is to show how the value of vehicle-to-grid depends on the penalties for non-delivery of promised regulation power, the size of the uncertainty set, and the vehicle's battery, charger, and mileage.
-We thus contribute to the growing literature on the impact of contract parameters on electricity storage~\citep{GB17, NS19}.
-The main insights drawn from our computational experiments can be summarized as follows. \begin{itemize} \item Based on 2016--2019 data, we show that the value of vehicle-to-grid attainable with a bidding strategy that is {\em guaranteed} to satisfy all reliability requirements is around $100$\EUR per year.
-Earlier studies based on anticipative bidding strategies that may violate the legal requirements in practice have estimated this value to be four times higher~\citep{PC15, OB19}. \item We find a similar value of vehicle-to-grid as~\citep{PC15, OB19} if the vehicle owner risks financial penalties for ignoring the legal reliability requirements.
-This suggests that \emph{current penalties are too low} to incentivize vehicle owners to respect the law. \item The value of vehicle-to-grid peaks at a yearly mileage of about $10^4$km and $3\cdot10^4$km for a vehicle with a bidirectional and a unidirectional charger, respectively, and the maximum attainable with a bidirectional charger is about~\emph{four times higher} than with a unidirectional charger. \end{itemize}
+As our optimization model faithfully captures effective legislation, it enables us to quantify the true value of vehicle-to-grid.
+This capability is relevant for understanding the economic incentives of different stakeholders such as vehicle owners, aggregators, equipment manufacturers, and regulators.
+The model developed in this paper enables us to assess how the value of vehicle-to-grid depends on the penalties for non-delivery of promised regulation power, the size of the uncertainty set, and the vehicle's battery and charger.
+We thus contribute to the growing operations management literature on vehicle-to-grid~\citep{GB17, HYM20, YZ21, WQ21}.
+The main insights drawn from our computational experiments can be summarized as follows. \begin{itemize} \item Based on 2016--2019 data, we show that the value of vehicle-to-grid attainable with a bidding strategy that is {\em guaranteed} to satisfy all reliability requirements is around $100$\EUR per year and vehicle.
+Earlier studies based on anticipative bidding strategies have estimated this value to be four times higher~\citep{PC15, OB19}. \item We find a similar value of vehicle-to-grid as \cite{PC15} and \cite{OB19} if the vehicle owner risks financial penalties for ignoring the legal reliability requirements.
+This suggests that \emph{current penalties are too low} to incentivize vehicle owners to respect the law. \item We show that the value of vehicle-to-grid saturates at daily plug times above 15 hours.
+Thus, maximal profits from frequency regulation can be reaped even if the vehicle is disconnected from the grid up to 9 hours per day.
+This means that vehicle owners still enjoy considerable flexibility as to when to drive, which could help to promote the adoption of vehicle-to-grid. \item We formulate an optimization problem for a vehicle aggregator that allows for asymmetric bids of individual vehicles and show that this problem also admits an exact linear programming reformulation.
+In practical terms, we find that allowing for asymmetric bids can increase the profits from frequency regulation by up to 40\% for a fleet of electric vehicles with bidirectional and unidirectional chargers. \end{itemize}